An It\^o Formula for rough partial differential equations and some applications: Introduction

-We note that \eqref{ito_Lp_intro} is not a simple consequence of \eqref{ito_intro}, since in this case $F''$ fails to be bounded.
-Nevertheless, using rough paths stability results that come for free with our formulation, it will be seen that \eqref{ito_Lp_intro} admits a relatively simple proof, even though $X^0\neq0.$ In our way to prove this formula, we shall also address existence and uniqueness for a suitable class of $L^p$-solutions of parabolic equations with multiplicative noise.
+as long as $p\geq 4$ (this can be relaxed to $p\geq 2$ when $X^0=0$).
+We note that, since $F''$ is not bounded, \eqref{ito_Lp_intro} is not a simple consequence of \eqref{ito_intro}, even when the multiplicative part is zero.
+Nevertheless, using rough paths stability results that come for free with our formulation, it will be seen that \eqref{ito_Lp_intro} admits a relatively simple proof.
+In our way to prove this formula, we shall also address existence and uniqueness for a suitable class of $L^p$-solutions of parabolic equations with multiplicative noise.

 Due to the relative length of this paper, and since this drastically complicates the algebra, we chose to postpone the treatment of a more general It\^o Formula (taking for instance $X^0\neq 0$ in \eqref{dB}, or even a non-geometric $\B$) in a future work.
-Similarly, we could have considered more general operators $A$ (for instance adding a perturbation $b^i(t,x)\partial _i u + c(t,x)u$ with integrability conditions on $b,c,$ see \cite{hocquet2017energy}) and addressed more general boundary problems, but we chose to restrict to the above scenario for the sake of simplicity. \\
+Similarly, we could have considered an additional rough input of additive form.
+More general operators $A$ (for instance adding a perturbation $b^i(t,x)\partial _i u + c(t,x)u$ with integrability conditions on $b,c,$ see \cite{hocquet2017energy}) and more general boundary problems, could also be investigated following the same ideas, but for the sake of simplicity we restrain from doing so. \\